-Ridesharing apps like Uber, Lyft, and Grab have transformed the way we travel—for better or worse.
-Make sure that you crunch the numbers and use what’s best for you—and your driver—when you travel to get where you need to go safely and within your budget.
+Ridesharing apps like Uber, Lyft, and Grab have transformed the way we travel.
+Make sure that you crunch the numbers and use what’s best for you—and your driver—to get where you need to go safely and within your budget.

-Knowing the best options, a few common scams and red flags to avoid, and (approximately) what a car or taxi should cost in most places around the world so you can get where you’re going safely without blowing your budget is important.
+You need to know the best options, a few common scams and red flags to avoid, and (approximately) what a car or taxi should cost in most places around the world so you can get where you need to go.

-Ride hailing apps are easy to use, often cheaper (more on that in a bit), safer (although far from perfect), and so much more convenient than taxis—especially when you’re in a new city or country where you don’t speak the language or know the “rules” of taxis.
+Ride-hailing apps are easy to use, often cheaper (more on that in a bit), safer (although far from perfect), and more convenient than taxis.
+These advantages matter, especially when you’re in a new country where you don’t speak the language or know the “rules” of taxis.

 For me, the ability to reserve a car the night before for your 5am flight, and also land anywhere and get a sense of how much a car to your destination will cost before you get in are two benefits of ridesharing apps that taxis just can’t beat.

 Pros of Uber, Lyft, and Grab for Travel

 Here are the four biggest reasons why apps are almost always better than taxis when you travel:

 - Upfront Pricing